 Breastfeeding

-It’s not known if Enhertu passes into breast milk or if it can affect a child who is breastfed.
-Due to possible risks of harm to your child, you should not breastfeed while receiving Enhertu and for 7 months after completing treatment.
+It’s not known whether Enhertu passes into breast milk or whether it can affect a child who is breastfed.
+Due to the possible risk of harm to your child, you should not breastfeed while receiving Enhertu and for 7 months after completing treatment.

 If you have any questions about pregnancy or breastfeeding during Enhertu treatment, talk with your doctor.